stanisic/RR_example/README.md

-# RR_example
+# Reproducible Research example
-An example of how to organize experimental research study using Git and Org-mode
+An example of how to organize a reproducible experimental research study using Git and Org-mode.